isomerpages/dis-dotc/news/events/_posts/2024-10-22-post-Kicking Off Our Inaugural Hackathon 2024 #BuildTogether.md

 <p>As Hackathon 2024 unfolds in the coming weeks, the anticipation builds
 for the innovative ideas and solutions that will emerge.
-Stay tuned for updates on this exciting journey of collaboration and growth, and explore more about how we’re fostering creativity and teamwork in our Midway Checkpoint:
-Showcasing Hackathon Teams' Progress feature</p>
+Stay tuned for updates on this exciting journey of collaboration and growth, and explore more about how we’re fostering creativity and teamwork in our <a href="https://dotc.gov.sg/showcasing-hackathon-teams-progress/" rel="noopener nofollow" target="_blank">Midway Checkpoint: Showcasing Hackathon Teams' Progress</a> feature.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/20241022_132434.jpg">